-Although the RMST study has no formal new residential construction on-site survey efforts scheduled this year (above), the RMST has been attempting to collect data from other more cost effective sources.
-One effort is the collection of state mandated CF6-R forms.
-The state mandates that certain energy efficient measures be recorded on these CF6-R forms, and be filed in county records.
+Although the RMST study has no formal new residential construction on-site survey efforts scheduled this year (above), the RMST has been attempting to collect data from other more cost-effective sources.
+One effort is the collection of CF6-R forms, on which the state mandates that certain energy efficient measures be recorded.